 Crampons: These monsters are made for boots and they have 10 – 3/4″ to 1″ teeth, some points out straight in front.
 This style of crampon is used in technical ice and mountain climbing.

 MICROspikes were a truly useful piece of equipment.
 We had no problem finding sizes to fit everyone.
-We used them almost every day and sometimes we used them all day.
+While hiking through snow we used them almost every day and sometimes we used them all day.
 They work great holding you on top of sun bowls or traversing icy hill sides.
 The only time we would not use them was when the snow became too soft.
 When that happened, the snow would clog up between the spikes and make them useless.
 When the snow was that soft you really did not need them.

 We selected Kahtoola MICROspikes over the Yaktrax because the MICROspikes have a hard plastic tube where the metal chain attaches to the rubber.
 As of last year the Yaktraxs did not.
 I watched a video by someone testing both Kahtoola and Yaktrax micro spikes.
 Within 10 minutes, the chain on the Yaktrax had ripped through the rubber.
 I did not want to take a chance on a failure like that.
 I did bring zip-ties on the chance one of our micro spikes failed.
 None did.